U.S. Border Response

 - Since 2018 HIAS has organized a variety of border delegations to assist asylum seekers.
 There have been human rights delegations and regular delegations of pro bono attorneys have traveled to the border to provide legal services and build on the work being done by the HIAS Border Fellows.

 - We continue to mobilize the Jewish community to be a strong, persistent moral voice in support of fair, humane treatment of asylum seekers and we engage in asylum advocacy in Washington.
 More than 500 HIAS supporters joined 60+ meetings with Members of Congress at their district offices.
-Read about a recent action here to deliver a letter signed by 1,200 Jewish clergy in support of the rights, dignity, and safety of asylum seekers.
+Read about an action here to deliver a letter signed by 1,200 Jewish clergy in support of the rights, dignity, and safety of asylum seekers.

 - 150+ Jewish leaders traveled on witnessing delegations to the border with HIAS, to better understand the complexities and injustices of the U.S. asylum system, and to equip them with the knowledge and tools to be effective moral leaders.
 The trips were co-sponsored by Jewish partner organizations such as T'ruah: A Rabbinic Call for Human Rights, Anti-Defamation League, and the Jewish Funders Network.